 without the power supply.
 This will lower the cost of the phone, which

 will offset the cost of the POE switches.
-Advantages are the elimination
+Advantages include the elimination

 of having an extra device on the floor around each desk and the ease of